zooldk/cv/CV_SteffenLarsen.md

 Scrum Training Institute
 : *CSM Certified ScrumMaster, Scrum master*
   __2007__
-Scrum traning, learning the role of a scrum master.
+Scrum training, learning the role of a scrum master.
 This course was held by Jeff Sutherland and Jens Østergaard.
 Focusing on the team, making the team taking the lead.
 Maximising the team spirit, the feedback, the output and finally the ROI for the customers.

 ------